 Professionals and nonprofessionals alike have been using clickers for dog training for a while.
-It’s a completely harmless and effective way to train your dog using a positive reinforcement method.
-And the way it works is very simple.
+It’s an entirely harmless and effective way to train your dog using a positive reinforcement method.
+And the way it works is straightforward.

 And by following that click sound with a treat, your dog learns to associate that sound with something positive.
 They know it means what they just did was right.

 One of the best things about this technique is that you can use it even outside of training sessions.
 Whenever you notice good behavior, you can use the clicker to signal your appreciation.